grantmacken/mk-tasks/bin/gh-notes.md

     - `git commit -am ''` combined changes into commit
     - `git rebase -i @{u

+m content/pages/about/micropub-api.md
+nvim
 notes: if I am the only person working on the branch there is no need to `git pull --rebase` otherwise ...

 4. pull request: when issue resolved create a pull request.
 The pull request